cilium/cilium/Documentation/bpf.rst

 that makes use of BPF's 32 bit subregisters.
 Inline assembly for BPF is currently unsupported, too.

-Furthermore, compilation from BPF assembly (f.e., ``llvm-mc xdp.S -arch bpf -filetype=obj -o xdp.o``)
+Furthermore, compilation from BPF assembly (e.g. ``llvm-mc xdp.S -arch bpf -filetype=obj -o xdp.o``)
-is currently also not supported due to missing BPF assembly parser.
+is currently not supported either due to missing BPF assembly parser.

-When writing C programs for BPF, there are a couple of pitfalls to be aware of compared to usual application development with C. The following items describe some of the differences for the BPF model:
+When writing C programs for BPF, there are a couple of pitfalls to be aware of, compared to usual application development with C. The following items describe some of the differences for the BPF model:

 1. **Everything needs to be inlined, there are no function or shared library calls available.**

-   Shared libraries, etc, cannot be used with BPF.
-However, common library code that is used in BPF programs can be placed into header files and included into the main programs.
-For example, Cilium makes heavy use of this (see ``bpf/lib/``).
+   Shared libraries, etc cannot be used with BPF.
+However, common library code used in BPF programs can be placed into header files and included in the main programs.
+For example, Cilium makes heavy use of it (see ``bpf/lib/``).
    However, this still allows for including header files, for example, from the kernel or other libraries and reuse their static inline functions or macros / definitions.

    Eventually LLVM needs to compile the entire code into a flat sequence of BPF instructions for a given program section.
 Best practice is to use an